Strength Training and Strength Exercises for Injury Prevention

 - When an area of the body is used less during an activity it may become weak compared to other areas.
 This can become a problem when that area (whether a muscle, ligament, joint, or specific bone) is called into play suddenly during an activity.
 That area cannot handle the sudden stress placed on it and an injury occurs.
 Strength training, using a balanced program, will eliminate these weak areas and balance the body for the activities it is called to do.

 - Muscle imbalances are one of the most common causes of injuries in athletics.
 When one muscle, or muscle group, becomes stronger than its opposing group, the weaker muscles become fatigued quicker and are more susceptible to injury.
 A forceful contraction, near maximal output from the stronger muscle can also cause damage to the weaker opposing muscle due to the inability to counter the force.

 - Muscle imbalances also affect the joints and bones due to an abnormal pull causing the joint to move in an unnatural pattern.
 The stronger muscles will cause the joint to pull in that direction causing a stretching of the opposing ligaments and a tightening of the supporting ones.
 These can lead to chronic pain and an unnatural wearing of the bones.
 A balanced strength training program will help to counter these effects by strengthening the weaker muscles to balance them with their counterparts.

 Precautions for Strength Training

-Thirdly, a thorough and correct warm up will help to prepare the muscles and tendons for any strength training exercises.
+- A thorough and correct warm up will help to prepare the muscles and tendons for any strength training exercises.
 Without a proper warm up the muscles and tendons may be tight and stiff.
 Before any strength training activity, be sure to thoroughly warm up all the muscles and tendons that will be used during the workout.
-Click here for a detailed explanation of how, why and when to perform your warm up.